stzr1123/stzr1123.github.io/about.md

 title: About
 ---

 I'm a software engineer powered by new ideas, technologies and working with others.
-I currently live in Munich where I'm part of the data engineering team at [Allianz](https://www.allianz.com/).
+I currently live in Munich where I'm part of the data science platform team at [Allianz](https://www.allianz.com/).

 Here you'll find some of my [blog entries](/entries) and some personal [projects](/projects).